Information Regarding Community Based Mental Health Services

 - School counselors, psychologists, or social workers

-Ultimately, the goal is to find a provider who is a good fit for your child and family.
+The goal is to find a provider who is a good fit for your child and family.

 Release of Information (ROI)